fishviche/backend/python_backend/django_projects/crud_django/README.md

 # Django REST API Documentation

 This repository contains the documentation for the Django REST API.
-This REST API make CRUD basic operations to create, get, update and delete tasks.
+This REST API make an example of a CRUD basic operations to create, get, update and delete tasks.
 It provides detailed information about available endpoints, required parameters, expected responses, and usage examples.

 ## Installation